mui/material-ui/docs/data/base/components/radio-button/radio-button.md

 waiAria: https://www.w3.org/WAI/ARIA/apg/patterns/radio/
 ---

-# Radio Button
+# Radio Button 🚧

 <p class="description">Radio buttons enable the user to select one option from a set.</p>

 :::info
-💡 The Base UI Radio Button component isn't implement yet but it's planned!
+💡 The Base UI Radio Button component isn't implemented yet but it's planned!

-Help us prioritize the next batch of new components by sharing your needs in [this GitHub issue](https://github.com/mui/material-ui/issues/38038).
+Help us prioritize it by giving a thumbs up in [this GitHub issue](https://github.com/mui/material-ui/issues/38038).
 :::